PCOS Treatment

 A woman will frequently see a physician about lack of menstruation, infertility, acne, hirsutism, weight problems or some other symptom of polycystic ovary disease.

-Many physicians are not very familiar with polycystic ovarian syndrome and therefore only treat the symptom the woman complains about, without digging any deeper.
-The most common treatment is the prescription of birth control pills.
+But many physicians are not very familiar with polycystic ovarian syndrome, so they only treat the symptoms you complain about without digging any deeper.
+The most common treatment is the prescription of birth control pills, followed by metformin.

-However, discerning physicians will notice the above constellation of symptoms and realize there is complex metabolic disorder labeled as “polycystic ovary syndrome”.
+However, discerning physicians will notice the above constellation of symptoms and realize there is complex metabolic disorder.

-Depending on the physician, the treatment may include hormonal therapy consisting of birth control pills, anti-androgen medications, and other special hormone-regulating drugs.
+Depending on the doctor, the treatment may include hormonal therapy consisting of birth control pills, anti-androgen medications, and other special hormone-regulating drugs.

 Because polycystic ovarian syndrome has an insulin resistance component (too much insulin required to store blood sugar), a drug called metformin (Glucophage) is becoming a routine treatment.
 Approved as an anti-diabetic drug, metformin acts by making insulin more efficient, thus allowing less insulin to perform the same amount of metabolic work.
 And, some doctors will tell the patient to lose weight.